Academic Clinical Fellows

 ACF Advisor

-Where appropriate, in addition to support through your Academic Programme Lead and Academic Supervisor, having an academic advisor can provide further support with your training and career development.
-Your advisor is usually someone outside of the supervisory team who can offer independent advice and guidance as well as ensuring you remain on track throughout your programme.
+In addition to support from your Academic Programme Lead and Academic Supervisor, having an academic advisor can provide further support with your training and career development.
+Your Academic Programme Lead (APL) can help you identify an appropriate academic advisor.